 Carat weight is certainly the most objective of all the 4Cs.
 A calibrated digital scale measures a diamond’s carat weight.
-And weight is often associated with the quality and value of a diamond.
+Since larger diamonds are typically worth more than smaller ones, the carat weight is often associated with the quality and value of a diamond.

 You may be familiar with fractional carat weight delineations for diamonds, such as one-quarter, one-half, one, etc., but carat weight is actually best represented using decimals.
 A diamond marked one carat in the store may actually have a carat weight of 0.89, a rounding practice commonly used in retail stores to make the value of a piece seem higher.
 But a 0.89 carat diamond should be significantly less expensive than a true one carat stone, all other factors being equal.

 It is also essential to understand that not all carat weights are created equal.
-A two-carat diamond of lesser color, cut, and clarity could be less expensive than a one-carat of higher quality.
+Remember, the carat weight is just one of the many factors that affect the diamond’s value.
+Therefore, a two-carat diamond of lesser color, cut, and clarity could be less expensive than a one-carat of higher quality.
 Basically, this measurement of quality can give you a skewed perception of value.
 “Comparing the value of diamonds by carat weight is like comparing the value of paintings by size,” explains AGS.

 Always consider the 4Cs, and not simply the weight when checking the quality of your diamond.

 The color quality of your diamond can have a big impact on its value.
 The perfect diamond is colorless, and any hint of color makes a colossal difference in the quality of your diamond.
 As you move down the color scale, tinges of yellow or brown appear in the stones, and this colored tint reduces the value and quality of the diamond.